 From the micro to macro level, there are several factors that can make student loan interest rates go up and down on a regular basis.
 If you’re considering refinancing, understanding these factors and keeping tabs on the state of student loan rates are important pieces of the puzzle to help you decide if, and when, the time is right.

 Got student loans?
 We’ve got you covered with our Student Loan Smarts blog series.
-Our expert tips and hacks will help you save money, pay off loans sooner, and reduce stress over student loan debt.
+Our expert tips and hacks may help you save money, pay off loans sooner, and reduce stress over student loan debt.
 Read the other posts in the series here—and get all the info you need to make intelligent student loan decisions.

 So, you’ve settled on student loan refinancing.
 You’ve filled out the application, have gotten approved (congrats!), and now you’re faced with a couple of loan options—including the choice between a fixed vs. variable rate student loan.
 Even if you’re already familiar with both, factors like changing interest rates and your own financial situation have bearing on which type of loan is right for you.